The 9 Most Useful Google Chrome Shortcuts You'll Ever Need

 - On Mac: ⌘ + Shift + T

-This shortcut is probably one that will get the most mileage for you on this list.
+This shortcut may get the most mileage for you on this list.

-This shortcut basically lets you open the last browser tab you closed – great for those times when you accidentally closed a tab or you go through the last series of tabs you closed.
+This shortcut basically lets you open the last browser tab you closed.
+It’s great for when you’ve accidentally closed a tab or want to go through the last series of tabs you closed.

 You can perform this function until the first tab you closed since running Chrome.